-There are many prominent, interesting and famous and infamous individuals who were instrumental in the establishing building this great city of Salt Lake.
+Many prominent, interesting and famous, and infamous individuals were instrumental in establishing building this great city of Salt Lake.

-The cemetery is filled with some amazing trees that makeup the urban forest that resides within its borders.
-This forest was started over 170 years ago, by individuals who looked to being good stewards for those who would come after them.
+The cemetery is filled with some amazing trees that make up the urban forest that resides within its borders.
+This forest was started over 170 years ago, by individuals who looked to be good stewards for those who would come after them.
 We as caretakers and stewards are trying to carry on this stewardship by planting new trees so those who come after us can enjoy their beauty.

 We hope you enjoy visiting this amazing jewel of the city.